-- Linux/Solaris. /var/opt/HP/ALM/conf - 2.
+- 1. On the machine where ALM is currently installed, navigate to the /var/opt/HP/ALM/conf directory. - 2.
 Create a copy of the qcConfigFile.properties file

-If you are installing ALM 11.52 on a new server machine, place the copy on the machine where you plan to run the new installation.
+If you are installing ALM12.01 on a new server machine, place the copy on the machine where you plan to run the new installation.
 Place the file in the same location on the new machine.

-Note: If the C:\ProgramData\HP\ALM\conf (Windows) or /var/opt/HP/ALM/conf (Linux/Solaris) directories do not exist on the new server machine, manually create them.
-In such a case, make sure that the new directories have the required permissions to be accessed by the configuration tool.
+Note: If the /var/opt/HP/ALM/conf directory does not exist on the new server machine, manually create it.
+In such a case, make sure that the new directory has the required permissions to be accessed by the configuration tool.

-- Open the file and delete all information except for the line that starts with initstring. - 4.
+- 3. Open the file and delete all information except for the line that starts with initstring. - 4.
 Save the copy.
 If you are installing ALM on a new machine, skip to step 6. - 5.
 If you are upgrading ALM on the same machine as the previous installation: - a.
 Uninstall the current version of ALM.
-For information about uninstalling ALM, see "Uninstalling ALM" on page 180.
+For information about uninstalling ALM, see "Uninstalling ALM" on page 137.
 Uninstalling ALM does not remove the existing qcConfigFile.properties file. - b.
 Overwrite the existing qcConfigFile.properties file with the version you edited in step 3. - 6.
-When you run the Configuration Wizard after the installation, the wizard detects a previous ALM installation and prompts you to accept the current settings.
+When you run the installation, the wizard detects a previous ALM installation and prompts you to accept the current settings.
 Accept the current settings.
 When the wizard reaches the Security page the previous Confidential Data Passphrase appears.